-This exhibition comprised nearly sixty lavish single leaves, dating from the twelfth to the sixteenth centuries.
-Pierpont Morgan, the preeminent collector of complete medieval and Renaissance manuscripts, also acquired single pages, as did many collectors who developed an appreciation for these orphaned leaves during the nineteenth century.
-Leaves acquired over the last hundred years, including those of Italian, English, French, Flemish, German, Hungarian, and Spanish origin, were shown.
-A dozen of these leaves were on view for the first time.
+This exhibition comprises nearly sixty lavish single leaves dating from the twelfth to the sixteenth centuries.
+Pierpont Morgan, a preeminent collector of complete medieval and Renaissance manuscripts, also acquired single pages, as did many collectors who developed an appreciation for these orphaned leaves during the nineteenth century.
+Leaves acquired over the last hundred years, including those of Italian, English, French, Flemish, German, Hungarian, and Spanish origin, are shown.
+A dozen of these leaves are on view for the first time.

 This exhibition is made possible through the generosity of T. Robert Burke and Katherine States Burke, Melvin R. Seiden, and an anonymous donor.